pooyaht/ie_hw1/README.md

 # ie_hw1
-# add polygon works with POST request and you should set content-type header to application/json in your request
+# add polygon works with POST request and you should set content-type header to application/json in your request and copy json file content to the body
 # link to heroku : https://pure-garden-40040.herokuapp.com
 # sample input file
 <pre>